Community School

 Education is such a vital part to helping people overcome poverty in Haiti.
 It is estimated that only 5% of students will ever graduate from high school.
 With such a high illiteracy rate, we believe education is equipping the future generation with tools to rise up and out of extreme poverty.

 The way we keep the school running is through the School Sponsorship program.
 We need approximately one-third of the students sponsored to meet our monthly budgets.
 If you are interested in sponsoring a child, click here to go to our School Sponsorship page and learn more about becoming part of educating the future generation of Haiti.
+Lastly, whether school is open or closed (at times we are forced to close it due to the insecurity) we pay our 80+ staff members to ensure they can continue caring for their families.
+Your support of the school allows us to fulfill this commitment to our dedicated staff.

 each morning at the school, our students raise the Haitian flag, sing the national anthem and a worship song.
 It is our favorite scene to see!